Welcome to Singapore Travelogue. This is a continuation from the Pre-lude in the Home Page of “Trodden Paths” –> The Trodden Paths

 I had a very pleasant lunch with my friend, and she took me in and around City Hall!
 Had a walk around the majestic “Big Durian” and “Small Durian”, in the Esplanade area.
 The 60,000 square meter structure is the Center for Performing Arts, which reinforces the local arts and culture of Singapore.
 I had an ethereal feeling vising the Indian National Army monument reminding me of my Hero, Netaji.
 Then went to the Merlion Park, which houses the mythical symbol of Singapore, i.e., a Half Fish, Half Lion figure (Merlion – Mermaid + Lion) spurting out water into the Marina Bay.
 By this time, my feet started protesting, and I had to give in.
 Yet another Cab ride, and I was lying down contentedly on the soft bed of my hotel room!

 Indian National Army (INA) Memorial

 The Mustafa Experience

 It was time to leave.
-While I was very confident of coming back to continue my romance with Singapore, never thought that it would almost be like a second home in the years to come.
-Till date, have visited Singapore on more than 30 occasions, and every time, my appreciation for the City-State has only grown.
+While I was very confident of coming back to continue my romance with Singapore, I never thought that it would almost be like a second home in the years to come.
+To date, I have visited Singapore on more than 30 occasions, and every time, my appreciation for the City-State has only grown.
 In the coming days, I intend to write about some more adventures involving Singapore!
-I would still be cherishing the wonderful memories of by first overseas trip.
+I would still be cherishing the wonderful memories of my first overseas trip.